integral-io/Business-in-a-Box/README.md

 An full featured application runtime playing a similar role as ServiceComb

 ##### [Apache Skywalking](https://github.com/apache/skywalking)
-An application Performance monitoring tool.
-Allows devs, leaders, and the whole team see how each of your applications are performing.
+An Application Performance Monitoring tool.
+Allows devs, leaders, and the whole team see how each of your Applications are performing.

 ##### [Apache Kafka](https://github.com/apache/kafka)
 A Pub-Sub message broker.
 Allows injestion of notifications to and from systems.